AshGw/ts-roids/README.md

 Weird, since they introduced `overrides` in [`v4.3`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-3.html#override-and-the---noimplicitoverride-flag) which is supposed to be the opposite of `final`.

-Decorators like ``@FinalClass`` and ``@FinalMethod`` provide a way to emulate final behavior in TypeScript, these are merely "band-aids" for now, they're quite limited, they only provide compile time checks, until TS officially supports a true final modifier.
+Decorators like ``@FinalClass`` and ``@FinalMethod`` provide a limited way to emulate final behavior in TypeScript, these are merely "band-aids" for now, they only provide compile time checks, until TS officially supports a true final modifier.
 #### Quickly test types
 ```typescript
 type ResultType = TestType<Type1, Type2, true>;